namannimmo10/namannimmo.me/_posts/2018-12-10-20-49-02-using_the_google_cloud_vision_api_for_ocr_in_swift.md

 ```

 We first declare an `AVCaptureSession` that allows starting and stopping the video preview layer
 displayed in the app.
-Upon `viewDidLoad()`, we initialize this capture session by supplying it an
+Upon `viewDidLoad()` we call `setupCamera()`, where we initialize this capture
-appropriate `AVCaptureDevice`, configured for video (or photo) input, and adding a preview layer to
+session by supplying it an appropriate `AVCaptureDevice`, configured for video (or photo) input.
-our main view.
-When the view appears, we start the capture session, and stop it again if the view
+We also add a preview layer to our main view.
+When the `viewDidAppear()` we start the capture
-were to disappear before a segue to a different view controller for example.
-Before we launch the
+session and stop it again in `viewWillDisappear()` if the view were to segue to a
+different view controller.

-app, we need to edit our `Info.plist` file to enable permissions for accessing the camera device.
+Before we can run the app properly, we need to edit our `Info.plist` file to
+enable permissions for accessing the camera device.
 Add a line like this:

 ![Info.plist](/images/google-ocr/info-plist.png)